 - Yummy snack mix

-How to make Thanksgiving Tepee and Mayflower Snack Cups for the Kids Table:
+How to make DIY Thanksgiving Tepee and Mayflower Snack Cups for the Kids Table:

 Download my free teepee and Mayflower snack cups for kids template (PDF).
 I created the patterns by looking at tepee photos…